There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 9) He was among the three intimate disciples of Jesus.

-Among the three of them, the disciple whom Jesus loved had been with Him the longest (Luke 5:4-11, ESV).
-He witnessed His transfiguration (Mark 9:2-3, ESV).
-Also, he saw Him raise the daughter of Jairus (Luke 8:49-56, ESV).
+Among the three of them, the disciple whom Jesus loved had been with Him the longest (Luke 5:4-11).
+He witnessed His transfiguration (Mark 9:2-3) and saw Him raise the daughter of Jairus (Luke 8:49-56).

-Besides, John was there when He prayed at the Garden of Gethsemane (Mark 14:33, ESV).
-He was present from Jesus’ trial through His death, among the few who endured the agony.
+Besides, John was there when He prayed at the Garden of Gethsemane (Mark 14:32-33).
+He was present from His trial until His death, being among the few who endured the agony.
 Even after His resurrection, he was among the first eyewitnesses.

 How would you like to belong to this group if you were a disciple of Jesus?